 - Reasonable Authority Figure: Bob.
 While he isn't pleased with hiring Walter, he did it because of Walter's skills and experience as carpenter.
 All he want from his workers is that they do their job.
-And he's one of two people defending Walter, when Mary-Kay's campaign against him reach its peak.
+And he's one of two people defending Walter when Mary-Kay's campaign against him reaches its peak.

-What the hell is goin' on here? (looking on paper with Walter's criminal record) Who did this?
+What the hell is goin' on here? (looking at paper with Walter's criminal record) Who did this?
 (Beat

 ) Any man who can't deal with it, you meet me in the office.
 I'll pay you for the week.
 You can clear the fuck out